 So if that doesn’t pique your culinary curiosity, then we don’t know what will.

 2022 update: Billykart has been focusing on introducing more plant-based breakfasts to the menu.
-Embracing the concept of breakfast boards, there is now a new Vegan Board with layered coconut chia sago mango puree pudding, smashed avo, falafel, hash browns and fresh fruits.
+Embracing the concept of breakfast boards, there is now a new Vegan Board.
+This delight features coconut chia sago mango puree pudding, smashed avo, falafel, hash browns and fresh fruits.

-More than half of dishes on the menu are either vegetarian or vegan meals and there is an expanded the gluten-free menu.
-The new Roasted cauliflower is both vegan-friendly and gluten-free.
+More than half of dishes on the menu are either vegetarian or vegan meals.
+In addition, there is an expanded the gluten-free menu.
+And finally, the new roasted cauliflower is both vegan-friendly and gluten-free.

-This quaint little cafe can currently be located in an old Queenslander cottage in Camp Hill, where the staff make their own delicious preserves, pickles and condiments.
+Continuing our hunt for the top breakfast in Brisbane, we head to Florence Cafe.
+This quaint little eatery resides in an old Queenslander cottage in Camp Hill.
+Here, the staff make their own delicious preserves, pickles and condiments.

-Offering all-day breakfast, you will have plenty of opportunities to sample some of the most unique dishes that Brisbane has to offer, from mushrooms served with potato pancakes to poached eggs with ricotta and homemade pepper sauce.
+Offering all-day breakfast, you will have plenty of opportunities to sample some of the most unique dishes that Brisbane has to offer.
+From mushrooms served with potato pancakes to poached eggs with ricotta and homemade pepper sauce – everything is divine.

-If you have the time to pay this adorable spot a visit, then we recommend ordering their famous breakfast omelette, which features a combination of Jerusalem artichoke, smoked ricotta, seaweed vinaigrette and hazelnut.
+If you have the time to pay this adorable spot a visit, then we recommend ordering their famous breakfast omelette.
+Featuring a combination of Jerusalem artichoke, smoked ricotta, seaweed vinaigrette and hazelnut, it’s stunning.

 Perfect for gluten-free diners, this omelette makes for a delicious morning meal and is a great way to start your day.

-The next spot on our list can be found in Fortitude Valley, although it can be easy to overlook as it has been tucked away from the rest of the world.
+The next spot on our list can be found in Fortitude Valley, although it can be easy to overlook as it is tucked away from the rest of the world.

 Although the Halo Ground menu is constantly changing, there are some recurring dishes that you have to try.

-Our personal recommendation would be the orange blossom hotcakes, which are served with a fruity pineapple custard.
+Our personal recommendation would be the orange blossom hotcakes, which come with a fruity pineapple custard.

 Personally, the indulgence of eating dessert for breakfast is one of life’s great perks and we love that Halo Ground agrees.

-Considered to be one of the most popular breakfast spots in Brisbane, My Mistress has been based in Albion for over six years and offers a range of comedic dishes with names such as One Night Stand and Morning Glory.
+Another of the most popular breakfast spots in Brisbane, My Mistress has been based in Clayfield for over six years.
+This busy eatery offers a range of dishes with amusing names such as One Night Stand and Morning Glory.

 The brunch and breakfast dishes lack for nothing in quality; each dish is made with the freshest of ingredients to produce a breakfast experience that you will not forget easily.

-One of the best things about this cafe is how they use cultural ingredients to construct their unique breakfasts, with dishes such as Oh My Geisha sporting a Japanese okonomiyaki pancake topped with a fried egg.
+One of the best things about this cafe is how they use culturally specific ingredients to construct their unique breakfasts.
+For example, Oh My Geisha centres on a Japanese okonomiyaki pancake topped with a fried egg.

-However, if you prefer to keep things simple, you can order a plate of Rendezvous, which is your classic smashed avocado on sourdough with beetroot hummus and fried halloumi – delicious!
+However, if you prefer to keep things simple, you can order a plate of Rendezvous.
+This is your classic smashed avocado on sourdough with beetroot hummus and fried halloumi – delicious!